Cozy Peach Kitchen

 • Preheat the oven to 425° F.

 • In a large cast iron or other oven safe pan, heat 1 tablespoon of canola oil over medium heat.
 Once hot, add the diced potatoes, cumin, chili powder, and salt.
-Stir to evenly coat, cooking for just 2 minutes.
+Stir to evenly coat, cooking for a few minutes, until the potatoes are starting to turn golden.

-• Put the cast iron pan in the preheated oven for 20 minutes, stirring halfway through.
+• Transfer the skillet to the preheated oven for 20 minutes, stirring halfway through.

-• After 20 minutes, add the bell pepper, onion, jalapenos, and garlic.
-Cook another 15 minutes, stirring halfway through.
-After 15 minutes, return the cast iron the stove.
+• After 20 minutes, add the bell pepper, onion, jalapenos, and garlic to the skillet.
+Place in the oven for 15 minutes, stirring halfway through.
+After 15 minutes, return the skillet to the stove.

 • Saute on the stove over medium heat until the potatoes are lightly browned and fully cooked through.
 Stir in the black beans and spinach.
 The skillet breakfast is ready once the black beans are heated through and the spinach is wilted.